-Much has been made of the many similarities between music and sport.
+Much has been made of the similarities between music and sport.
 Both are embodied forms of human improvisation, balancing rule-bound restriction with expressive freedom and open-ended creative possibility.
-We revel in romanticising the stars of both spheres, hailing their technical innovations and celebrating heroic feats performed in front of massed stadium crowds.
+We revel in romanticising the stars of both spheres, hailing their technical innovations and heroic feats performed in front of massed stadium crowds.

 Sarama: Muay Thai kickboxing melodies

 Naturally, these sonic-pugilistic affinities are not limited to the West.
 But while Queensbury-rules boxers may walk out with stadium speakers blasting, the music stops before the first bell rings – whereas in the vicious realm of Muay Thai kickboxing, the melodies continue on throughout the evening’s fights.

 Small-but-loud groups (pi muay) improvise menacing instrumentals known as sarama during the pre-fight wai khru ram muay ritual – a historic, highly localised greeting ceremony common to many of Thailand’s traditional arts, which in turn draw from the region’s longtime blend of cultural influences from Java to India and beyond (some of the ritual’s characteristic arm movements derive from the fables of Lord Hanuman).

 As the fights commence, the music progresses to match the action, with driving rhythmic tunes known as phleng muay (‘boxing music’).
 Melodies are chiefly provided by the pi chawa, a oboe-like quadruple-reed horn with an evocative scratch (it’s of probable Indian origin – similar to a shehnai) – with rhythmic support coming from a pleasingly onomatopoeic percussion section comprised of ching champ (hand cymbals) and klong khaek (lace drum-pairs).